-Pellecchia and Schatz co-authored the essay “Speak Out.
+The essay, “Speak Out.
 Act Up.
 Move Forward.
-Disobedience-Based Arts Education” along with artist Alison Kotin, musician Shaw Pong Liu, and Urbano Project founder Stella McGregor.
-The essay discusses the potential of contemporary art to empower youth, provoke audiences, and foster conversations, and offers a model for the development of arts education.
+Disobedience-Based Arts Education,” co-authored with digital media artist Alison Kotin, musician Shaw Pong Liu, and Urbano Project founder Stella McGregor discusses the potential of contemporary art to empower youth, provoke audiences, and foster conversations, and offers a model for the development of arts education.
 HarvardEducationalReviewArticlePDF.

 President Obama’s Committee on Arts & Humanities | 2012

-During DeAnna & Ingrid’s 2012 residency at URBANO Project, the organization was recognized by the President’s Committee on Arts & Humanities as one of the top 50 exceptional youth programs in the United States for their work in presenting rich learning opportunities to young people in the field of arts.
+During KAIROS’ 2012 residency at URBANO Project, the organization was recognized by the President’s Committee on Arts & Humanities as one of the top 50 exceptional youth programs in the United States for their work in presenting rich learning opportunities to young people in the field of arts.

 City of Boston | 2002

-The site-specific outdoor performance “TURF”, created by DeAnna Pellecchia and Ingrid Schatz in collaboration with the youth, was awarded the “Boston Peace Party Community Star Award” from the City of Boston for outstanding work in fostering peaceful neighborhoods.
+The site-specific outdoor performance “TURF”, created in collaboration with the youth, was awarded the “Boston Peace Party Community Star Award” from the City of Boston for outstanding work in fostering peaceful neighborhoods.